 As DLT continues to evolve, ASTRI will continue its R&D effort in this area and its applications.

 A property transaction DLT system demonstrating ledger resiliency with transactions automatically replicated in multiple locations.
-In the diagram above, The transaction recording Alice selling property to Bob is securely recorded in multiple banks and Land Registry.
+In the diagram above, The transaction recording Alice selling the property to Bob is securely recorded in multiple banks and Land Registry.

 *Demonstration of Hash operation which converts data of any size to fixed size unique values, regardless of how minor the data differ from each other.